ADAS SAFETY FEATURES

 Here Are Some ADAS Safety Features and Their Benefits:

-LDWS (Lane Departure Warning System) alerts the driver when there are vehicles in the same direction approaching on either side of your car at a certain speed or present next to you.
-Your side view mirrors will have a small icon of an amber color car blinking to warn you from making a lane change.
+LDWS (Lane Departure Warning System) alerts the driver when there are vehicles in the same direction approaching either side of your car at a certain speed or present next to you.
+Your side view mirrors will have a small icon of an amber color car blinking to warn you about making a lane change.
 Some cars will display a car icon between 2 broken white lines on the dashboard.

 LKA (Lane Keep Assistance) is triggered when crossing the road marking lanes without using the turning signal.
-The system will instantly take control of the entire vehicle and steer the car back into the center of the lane or will flash a warning sign on the display and or provide an audible sound.
+The system will instantly take control of the entire vehicle and steer the car back into the center of the lane, or will flash a warning sign on the display and or provide an audible sound.
 Some models will trigger the seat or the steering wheel to vibrate.

 FCA (Forward Collision Alert) is the same as Pre Collison-System, Smart City Brake, and or Collision Mitigating Braking with slight variations in their functionality.
-They all achieve the same result to prevent cars from engaging in an imminent crash.
+They all achieve the same result, to prevent cars from engaging in an imminent crash.
 This smart feature is triggered to bring the vehicle to a complete stop when you get too close to the object or car in front of you and the crossing pedestrians.
 It also provides a tailgating alert with an audible sound or vibration in the steering wheel.